Hale Off-Road Triathlon – Sign Up Today

 At 12:00 we begin two youth races.
-The first race is for the younger participants who swim approximately 50 yards, bike 300 yards and run 125 yards.
-It is not a “group start”; each racer leaves about 2 seconds after the person in front of them.
+The first race is for the younger participants ages 6 to 9 who swim approximately 50 yards, bike for 1 mile and run 1/2 mile.
+It is not a “group start”- each racer leaves about 2 seconds after the person in front of them.
 In the transition area volunteers (not parents) aid racers with getting on shoes and helmets.
 The ride is on a dirt road and does not include any technical mountain biking.
 Almost any bike is suitable.
 The run is along a trail and does require navigating some small rocky areas.

-After the younger children complete their race, we kick off the teen race.
+After the younger children complete their race, we kick off the Youth Senior Race for ages 10 – 15..
 This includes a 75 yard swim, a 2 mile bike and a 1 mile run.
 The start is the same as the race with the younger children and the mountain bike ride includes some more technical riding over rocky areas.

 Training Program – For registered adult triathlon racers (or donors to the Race Series), Hale offers a casual training program.
 Each training is coordinated by volunteers and all participants are responsible for their own safety.
 Lifeguards are available during the first 10 minutes of each training to allow for a swim and then volunteers lead groups onto the trails to get an idea of the race routes.